Stanley Johnson (writer): Awards

 In 1983 he received the RSPCA Richard Martin Award for Outstanding Services to animal welfare.
 He was for many years an ambassador for the UNEP Convention on the Conservation of Migratory Species of Wild Animals based in Bonn, Germany.

 In October 2015 Johnson was awarded the RSPB Medal by the Royal Society for the Protection of Birds for his role in the creation of one of the cornerstones of Europe's nature conservation policy – the Habitats Directive (1992).

 In December 2015 he received the World Wide Fund for Nature Leader for a Living Planet Award.

 Public statements

-In August 2018, Johnson said his son Boris Johnson's comments that Muslim women who wear burkas look like "letterboxes" and "bank robbers" did not go far enough, and that criticism of the comments had been "synthetic indignation" created by political opponents.
+In August 2018 Johnson said his son Boris's comments that Muslim women who wear burkas look like "letterboxes" and "bank robbers" did not go far enough, and that criticism of the comments had been "synthetic indignation" created by political opponents.

-In November 2019, Johnson appeared on BBC's Victoria Derbyshire show and was told that one viewer had called his son Boris "Pinocchio".
-Johnson replied, "Pinocchio?
-That requires a degree of literacy which I think the Great British public doesn't necessarily have."
-Johnson defended his statement by arguing that he was being humorous and said that it was "utterly absurd and wrong that you can read out on air a tweet coming in from one of your readers which calls the prime minister a liar.
-I think it is amazing you can do that".